Invariance of Immersed Floer cohomology under Maslov flows: Morse model for immersed Floer cohomology

 In this section we apply the transversality results of the previous section to construct immersed Floer theory in the Morse model.
 The generators of the immersed Floer space are critical points of a Morse function on the Lagrangian together with ordered self-intersection points of the immersion: Let

 be a Morse function.
 Define

 The set of self-intersections $\cI^{\on{si}}(\phi)$ has a natural involution obtained by reversing the ordered pair:

 Thus $\cI(\phi)$ consists of the critical points of the Morse function together with two copies of each self-intersection point, plus two extra generators $x^{\whitet}, x^{\greyt} \in \cI(\phi)$ used to construct strict units for the Fukaya algebra.
-We assume for simplicity $L$ is connected and $m: L \to \R$ has a single maximum $x^{\blackt} \in \cI^{\on{c}}(\phi)$ (often denoted $x_+$ in examples).
+We assume for simplicity $L$ is connected and $m: L \to \R$ has a single maximum $x_+ \in \cI^{\on{c}}(\phi)$.
 The degrees are determined by

 \begin{example} We consider an example of an immersion of the circle in the two-sphere with a pair of self-intersection points.
-Let $X \cong S^2 \cong \R^2 \cup \{ \infty \}$.
+Let $X \cong S^2 \cong \bR^2 \cup \{ \infty \}$.
 Consider the immersion of a circle $L \cong S^1$ as in Figure \ref{generators}.

 Let $m:L \to \R$ be a Morse function with two critical points given by the maximum $x_+$ and minimum $x_-$; the highest self-intersection point contributes two elements $\zz, \bzz$ to $\cI(\phi)$ where the ordering of the points in the self-intersection $L \times_\phi L$ is given by the direction of the arrow in the Figure.
-The second self-intersection points contributes elements $z,\ol{z}$ similarly.
+The second self-intersection point contributes elements $\bz,\mz$ similarly.
 Thus

 This ends the example. \end{example}